Responding to the Climate Crisis

 The scheme is already well advanced

-Planning consent is in place for a 300 kilowatt hydro scheme which would generate close to 1,000,000 kilowatt hours (units) of electricity per year, the equivalent electricity use of 250 average UK homes.
+Planning consent is granted for a 300 kilowatt hydro scheme which would generate close to 1,000,000 kilowatt hours (units) of electricity per year, the equivalent electricity use of 250 average UK homes.
 The key Environment Agency approvals and land agreements are also in place.
 Bristol Energy Cooperative has financed all the development costs so far and a further £65,000 of development work is needed to take the project to a construction ready state.
 A fund raise of approximately £2 million would then follow.

 Opportunity to make a difference